Erne Integrated College: Police investigate 'inappropriate behaviour' claim

 They included giving staff relevant training in relation to child protection and safeguarding.

-In a statement the PSNI said it had "received a report of allegations of non-recent inappropriate behaviour".
+The Police Service of Northern Ireland (PSNI) said it had "received a report of allegations of non-recent inappropriate behaviour".

-"An investigation has been launched and we are making enquiries to establish the circumstances.
+"An investigation has been launched and we are making enquiries to establish the circumstances," said the police.

 "We will continue to work with our partners to protect and safeguard children.

-"There are no further details at this time," the statement concluded.
+"There are no further details at this time."

 Board of governors resignations

-It emerged on Wednesday that nine out of 11 governors on the school's board have resigned.
+It emerged on Wednesday that nine out of 11 governors on the school's board had resigned.

-The school's principal said the resignations were a temporary situation and that he and other senior leaders would continue to lead and manage the school.
+The school's principal said the resignations were a temporary situation and that he and other senior leaders would continue to manage the school.

 The school would continue to function as normal, he added.